How to Become a Movie Extra in Atlanta

 - Extras have a flexible work schedule.

-If you're interested in making MORE MONEY on set (who isn't?), keep an eye out for "featured extra" and "specialty" requests.
+If you're interested in making more money while working on set (who isn't?), keep an eye out for "featured extra" and "specialty" requests.
 Featured extras typically get more time in front of the camera, while specialty extras are cast because they have a unique ability that's being used in the scene, such as juggling, dancing or playing tennis.
 Both can be paid a higher rate, but it's up to the production company to decide.

 Extras can also receive pay bumps, ranging from as little as $5 to more than $100, for things like driving their car in a scene, wearing a particular outfit (or nothing at all), getting drenched in the rain or performing minor stunts such as falling down on cue.

 Your best bet for earning more than the usual rate is to get hired as a stand-in.
 Stand-ins take the place of actors while the crew sets up lights and other important elements of a shot and are typically employed for the entire duration of a shoot, which can last up to nine months or more.
 Stand-ins usually have the same skin tone, hair color, height and weight of the actors they're standing in for.
-So if you look even a little bit like an actor or actress that's filming in Atlanta, you could have a shot at making anywhere from $80/8 ($10/hour) to $140/12 ($11.67/hour).
-If we do the math, a 12-hour day at a rate of $80/8 would add up to about $140.
+So if you look even a little bit like an actor or actress that's filming in Atlanta, you could have a shot at making more than $10 per hour.

 Who casts extras for The Walking Dead?